bhurstGH/JavaScriptNetlifyFunctions/README.md

 `https://[something-clever-netlify-made-for-you].netlify.com/.netlify/functions/helloWorld`

-You will see the "Hello, world!" that you returned in your function callback's body, and that's all their is to it.
+You will see the "Hello, world!" that you returned in your function callback's body, and that's all there is to it.